Dawson Leery

-Dawson Wade Leery (born March 14, 1983) is the titular protagonist from the WB television drama Dawson's Creek.
+Dawson Wade Leery is the titular protagonist from the WB television drama Dawson's Creek.
 He is introduced in the pilot and portrayed by James Van Der Beek in 122 episodes throughout the series' run, as well as a non-canon cameo in Scary Movie (2000).

 Dawson, created by Kevin Williamson based on his own experiences as a teenager, is a budding filmmaker growing up in the fictional town of Capeside, Massachusetts.
 The series follows his journey from adolescence into adulthood, particularly focusing on his filmmaking struggles and complex relationship with childhood best friend Joey Potter.

 Fictional biography

 Background

 Dawson is the first child and only son of Mitch Leery and his college sweetheart, Gail Leery.
 He was born on March 14, 1983 (per Season 3, Episode 10).
 His three best friends are Joey Potter, the girl across the creek whom he has known since childhood and considers his soulmate; Pacey Witter, Capeside High's class clown, and Jen Lindley, a girl who has moved from New York into the house next door.
 Dawson's younger sister Lily is born when he is eighteen years old.